pygame/pygame/docs/reST/ref/surface.rst

       | :sl:`return a buffer view of the Surface's pixels.`
       | :sg:`get_buffer(<kind>='&') -> BufferProxy`

-      Return an object which exposes a surface's internal pixel buffer as an array interface or a buffer interface.
-The buffer is writeable.
-For Python 2.x, only the classic buffer view is available, for the '&' kind.
+      Return an object which exports a surface's internal pixel buffer as a C level array struct, Python level array interface or a C level buffer interface.
+The pixel buffer is writeable.
+The new buffer protocol is supported for Python 2.6 and up in CPython.
+The old buffer protocol is also supported for Python 2.x.
+The old buffer data is in one segment for kind '&' and '0', multi-segment for other buffer view kinds.
-      For Python 3.x the new buffer interface is exposed, and is available for all buffer kinds.
+      Python 2.x, only the classic buffer view is available, for the '&' kind.

       The kind argument is the length 1 string '&', '0', '1', '2', '3',
       'r', 'g', 'b', or 'a'.
 The letters are case insensitive;